robert-marik/math4u2/00027_Golden_Ratio/en_article.md

 It can be shown that the limit of this sequence is exactly the golden ratio $\varphi=\frac{1+\sqrt{5}}{2} \doteq 1{.}6180$.

 In nature, the golden ratio often appears together with the Fibonacci sequence (the ratios of two consecutive terms of this sequence approach the golden ratio).
 Examples include the arrangement of seeds in sunflowers or the scales of pine cones.
 The number of spirals that go in one direction and the number of spirals that go in the opposite direction are always two consecutive Fibonacci numbers.
 For instance, you may count $8$ spirals clockwise and $13$ spirals counterclockwise on a pine cone (the numbers $8$ and $13$ are consecutive Fibonacci numbers).
-In sunflowers the spirals may be in ratios such as $34\!:\!55$ or $55\!:\!89$.
+In sunflowers, the spirals may be in ratios such as $34\!:\!55$ or $55\!:\!89$.
 This kind of arrangement allows for optimal use of space so that each seed or scale has enough room and maximum access to light.

 Finally, let us describe the construction of the so-called Fibonacci spiral, which also often appears in nature.
 If we construct squares whose side lengths correspond to Fibonacci numbers, we can arrange them neatly next to each other to form a rectangle, as shown in Figure 5.
 This rectangle is close to a golden rectangle because its side lengths are equal to two consecutive Fibonacci numbers.
 Now draw a quarter-circle inside each square (see Figure 5).
 In this way, we obtain the Fibonacci spiral.